chavesrodolfo/focusing-tools/README.md

-# angular-2-firebase-todo
+# Angular 2 and Firebase todo
-A simple todo app built with Angular 2 and Firebase
+Work in progress.